 Frank Lloyd Wright tried.
-We’re doing this.
-The ‘Tower of Britain’ (aka 'The Great British Super Tower') is a proposed MILE-TALL and mixed-use Arthurian megastructure to be erected in the British City of Manchester by a team of architects and engineers - and you.
+We're doing this.
+The 'Tower of Britain' (aka 'The Great British Super Tower') is a proposed MILE TALL and mixed-use Arthurian megastructure to be erected in the British City of Manchester by a team of architects and engineers - and you.
 This record-breaking tower will be flanked by three or four mega-sculptures modelled on the Argonath monuments of Isildur and Anarion that are depicted in J.R.R.
 Tolkien's fantasy saga, The Lord of the Rings.

 Conceived to be designed by a star-studded and blockbusting architectural 'Dream Team' comprised of Renzo Piano, Bjarke Ingels, Adrian Smith, Rem Koolhaas, Sir David Adjaye and Sir Norman Foster - and built to, among other things, inspire STEM engagement and reset the horizons of human endeavour - this 1660-metre tall engineering marvel will demolish prevailing notions of what is possible and bring us all face-to-face with our collective genius as a species.